SK-CERT/Taranis-NG/README.md

 # TaranisNG

 Taranis NG is an OSINT gathering and analysis tool for CSIRT teams and organisations.
-It allows team-to-team collaboration, and contains a user portal for simple self asset management.
+It allows osint gathering, analysis and reporting; team-to-team collaboration; and contains a user portal for simple self asset management.

 Taranis crawls various **data sources** such as web sites or tweets to gather unstructured **news items**.
 These are processed by analysts to create structured **report items**, which are used to create **products** such as PDF files, which are finally **published**.